portley-0/liveduel-demo-2/backend/README.md

 * **`fixed-192x64-math.ts`** - A critical library that precisely replicates the Solidity smart contract's fixed-point arithmetic using BigInt, ensuring the accuracy of the off-chain model.
 * **`trade-calculator.ts`** - The "brain" of the operation.
 It uses an off-chain model of the LMSR to calculate the most efficient trade to align odds.
 * **`trade-executor.ts`** - The "hands" of the operation.
 It safely submits the calculated trade transactions to the blockchain.
+* **`portfolio-manager.ts`** - This module handles the bots outcome token inventory so that it can handle selling outcomes aswell as buying.

 ---
 ## Key Technologies & Strategies